LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 It does not mean that the chain implements custom logic associated with those tokens.

 The choice of supported tokens must abide by two rules: all chains must support their native tokens and all chains must support the LSK token.
-The supported tokens can be specified as part of the initial configuration of the token module at the chain creation.
+The supported tokens can be specified as part of the initial configuration of the Token module at the chain creation.
 For example: